 The Jenner & Block Supreme Court and Appellate Clinic represents parties and amici curiae in cases before the United States Supreme Court and other appellate courts.

-U.S. Supreme Court: Theory and Practice (LAWS 50311) is a co-requisite for 2L’s and 3L’s participating in the clinic.
-Academic credit for the clinic varies and is awarded according to the Law School's general criteria for clinical courses as described in the Law School Announcements and by the approval of the clinical faculty.
+U.S. Supreme Court: Theory and Practice (LAWS 50311) is a required co-requisite for 2L and 3L students participating in the clinic.
+Students who have successfully completed a course covering content comparable to the U.S. Supreme Court: Theory and Practice seminar may seek consent from Professor Konsky to waive the co-requisite requirement.
+Academic credit for the clinic varies and is awarded according to the Law School's general criteria for clinical courses and by the approval of the clinical faculty.